Key’s Matchstick Grasshopper

 This distinctive grasshopper is flightless and has a long, stretched body shape.

-The Key’s Matchstick Grasshopper hasn’t been seen in Victoria for decades, but it has been reported in a handful of locations in southern NSW and the ACT.
+The Key’s Matchstick Grasshopper had not been seen in Victoria for decades; However, excitingly a small number of isolated populations have now been detected in the north-east of the State.
+It also has a handful of remaining populations in southern NSW and the ACT.

 The Key’s Matchstick Grasshopper is found in habitat dominated by a tall perennial grass.
 It doesn’t eat the grass, but probably relies on it for protection from predators and extremes of weather.
 As this habitat is within south-eastern Australia’s wheat and grazing belt, almost none remains.